October 2, 2022 — Black Diamond real estate market at a glance:

 The community also enjoys great views of Mount Rainier and proximity to many popular hiking trails and natural areas.

-There is a surprisingly wide variety of homes for sale in Black Diamond.
+There is a surprisingly wide variety of homes for sale in Black Diamond, WA.
 From farmhouses, to lakefront A-frames to modern homes, there is a lot of variety within this small city.
 Many homes are on large lots and there is often ample room between houses.

 Please see our Black Diamond listings page for updates on a daily basis.